dunglas/frankenphp/docs/config.md

 FrankenPHP, Caddy as well as the Mercure and Vulcain modules can be configured using [the formats supported by Caddy](https://caddyserver.com/docs/getting-started#your-first-config).

-In the Docker image, the `Caddyfile` is located at `/etc/caddy/Caddyfile`.
+In [the Docker images](docker.md), the `Caddyfile` is located at `/etc/caddy/Caddyfile`.

 You can also configure PHP using `php.ini` as usual.

-In the Docker image, the `php.ini` file is not present, you can create it manually  or copy an official template:
+In the Docker images, the `php.ini` file is not present, you can create it manually  or copy an official template:

 ```dockerfile
 FROM dunglas/frankenphp